Quality Inference in Federated Learning with Secure Aggregation: Applications of QI

-For weighting we adopt the multiplicative weight update approach \cite{arora2012multiplicative}, which multiplies the weights with a fixed rate $\kappa$.
-Similarly to Algorithm \ref{alg:fedscore}, we apply Eq. \ref{eq:scramble} and each time during training one of the three scoring rules is invoked, the weights (initialized as $[1,\dots,1]$) are updated in the $i$th round with $\times(1\pm\kappa)$ for the appropriate participants.
-Then the aggregate is scaled with the arithmetic mean of the selected participants' weights.
+It is expected that both training speed and obtained accuracy could be improved by weighting the participants according to their data qualities.
+Hence, a potential use case for QI is to adopt the inferred scores as weights during training.
+For weighting, we used the multiplicative weight update approach \cite{arora2012multiplicative}, which multiplies the weights with a fixed rate $\kappa$, i.e., each time during training one of the three scoring rules is invoked in Algorithm \ref{alg:fedscore}, the weights (initialized as $[1,\dots,1]$) are updated in the $i$th round with $\times(1\pm\kappa)$ for the appropriate participants.

+Note that without access to individual gradients (owing to \emph{SA}), only the aggregates can be scaled by the server.
+Consequently, in each round, only the aggregate is scaled with the arithmetic mean of the selected participants' weights.
 For our experiments, we set $\kappa=\{0.00, 0.05, 0.10, 0.20\}$, where the first value corresponds to the baseline without participant weighting.
-We present some of our results in Fig. \ref{fig:weight_small}, the rest can be found in the Appendix.
+We highlight some of our results in Figure \ref{fig:weight}.
 It is conclusive that using weights based on our scoring rules enhances the training as the training curves are smoother and the final accuracies are higher.